-We’re searching for committed candidates with strong swimming skills and a desire to help us create a safe and healthy community.
+We’re searching for committed lifeguard candidates who have strong swimming skills and a desire to help create a safe and healthy community.
 If you're ready to take the first step toward becoming an American Red Cross certified lifeguard, join us for our next Lifeguard Training session.

-In this American Red Cross lifeguarding course entry-level lifeguard participants will gain the knowledge and skills to prevent, recognize, and respond to aquatic emergencies and to provide care for breathing and cardiac emergencies, injuries, and sudden illnesses until emergency medical services (EMS) personnel take over.
-Attendees must be able to attend all days and are asked to bring personal CPR mask, suit, towel, and notebook.
+In this lifeguarding course, entry-level lifeguard candidates will gain the knowledge and skills to prevent, recognize, and respond to aquatic emergencies, as well as to provide care for breathing and cardiac emergencies, injuries, and sudden illnesses until emergency medical services (EMS) personnel take over.
+Training attendees must attend all days of class and are asked to bring personal suit, towel, and notebook.
 Minimum age to participate is 15.
 Class includes required e-textbook and CPR mask.

 - Must be 15 years old on or before the final scheduled session of this course.